sineth-04/sineth-04/README.md

 # Hi 👋 My name is Sineth

 - 🌏 I'm in Brisbane, Australia
-- 🤖 Studying Mechatronics Engineering (Honours) / Masters of Robotics and AI
+- 🤖 Studying Mechatronics Engineering (Honours) / Masters of Robotics and AI at QUT
 - 📫 sinethranasinghe15@gmail.com | [LinkedIn](https://www.linkedin.com/in/sineth-ranasinghe-4229a32a1)

 ## 🪸 Featured Project — Coral Reef 3D Reconstruction